-The 2017 Committee can be reached on email@example.com, and consists of:
+The 2019 Committee can be reached on email@example.com, and consists of:

-Youmna El Bitar (Lebanon), Chair
+Youmna El Bitar (Lebanon), Past Chair

 |“Attaining your goals has 4 ingredients: knowing yourself, enjoying what you’re doing, commitment, and time management.”|

-IEEE has always been at the core of Youmna’s volunteering work.
+|Youmna graduated from the American University of Beirut – Lebanon with a degree in Telecommunications Engineering, a subject she is passionate about since childhood.
+She is currently working as a Radio Engineer with a Lebanese mobile operator.IEEE has always been at the core of Youmna’s volunteering work.
 She joined the IEEE AUB Student Branch in 2009 and started organizing activities and events in 2010.
 In 2011, she joined the Third Middle-East Student Branch Congress organizing committee as Speakers Representative, a role she assumed until the Congress took place in 2013.|

 In 2014, Youmna joined R8 SAC as Electronic Communications Coordinator, and in 2015/2016 as Projects Coordinator, where her main focus was establishing “Mind the Gap!”
 Student Contest in Region 8.
 In 2015/2016, she also acted as Region 8 Assistant Secretary.